camarman/GTRPy/README.md

-# General Relativity Tensor Calculator by Graphical User Interface (GRTC-GUI)
+# GRPy

-GRTC-GUI allows you to calculate the well-known tensors in general relativity, without *writing a single line of code*.
+GRPy is a python library that allows you to calculate the well-known tensors in general relativity, without *writing a single line of code*.
 In addition, you can apply many operations to 6 different type of fields, *in both 4D and 3D*.

-> It's tested for GNU/Linux.
-However, it should also work in Windows and Mac OS.
+> It's tested for GNU/Linux, however it should also work in Windows and Mac.
 If you ever encounter with a problem, feel free to create an issue.

 ## Current Features